FlindersFAME/fame.github.io/_posts/2020-09-03-snakemakedt.md

 category: blog
 tag: deepthought
 title: Snakemake on deepthought
-excerpt: Part 3: Using snakemake on deepthought
+excerpt: "Part 3: Using snakemake on deepthought"
 ---

 # An Introduction To Using DeepThought For Bioinformatics